MUKESHSIHAG/physics-simulation/README.md

       This is a simple physics engine module made using pygame in python.

-It is based on some physics phenomenon and mathematical expressions which defines movement after collision between particles, gravitational force on particles and spring function to make a chain of particles to work them as spring. for example: three particles together will act as triangle.
+It is based on some physics phenomenon and mathematical expressions which defines movement after the collision between particles, the gravitational force on particles and spring function to make a chain of particles to work them as spring. for example three particles together will act as a triangle.

 *To use this module in your file download it in the folder where you are working and import **PyParticle.py** in your file.*

-**other files are example of using PyParticle, one just need to place pyparticle.py in current folder/directory.
+**other files are examples of using PyParticle, one just needs to place pyparticle.py in current folder/directory.
 No need to download other files**

 Below all examples are created using PyParticle module which enables to write less number of lines code.

-> **Some of the main features of this it defines the movement of particles in space and provides ability to zoom-in and zoom-out**
+> **Some of the main features of this it defines the movement of particles in space and provides the ability to zoom-in and zoom-out**

 ![space particle](/images/simu.png)

->> ***This programm shows the effect on speed of particles after collision depending on their mass***
+>> ***This programme shows the effect on the speed of particles after collision depending on their mass***

 ![space particle](/images/collision.png)